ArielHalsvik/REST-API-s-Course-Assignment/README.md

 # Course Assignment Information

 This is a REST API Course Assignment I got in the second semester of my Backend development degree.
 The task was to create a REST API back-end application using Expressjs for a Todo application.
+This task was done by me alone.

 The *Initial Commit* is the original code I got for the assignment.
 The only code here that is mine is the .gitignore, which I added here to avoid package.json to be published.